dishsoftware/cmagneto/cmake/modules/CMagneto/doc/CMakeKnowledge.md

 | Static non-template                      | Consumer                  | ✅   | Separate copy per TU                                                   |
 | Regular non-template (not inline/static) | Consumer & iLibTargetName | ❌   | Causes multiple definitions — **don't do this**                        |

-or what class methods are in the header:
+Or what class methods are in the header:
 | Method in header                          | Compiled by                   | Safe? | Notes                                                      |
 | ----------------------------------------- | ----------------------------- | ----- | ---------------------------------------------------------- |
 | Class declaration (no method definitions) | iLibTargetName                | ✅   | Header-only declarations are fine                          |